 RG 105.25 For AFS licensees that are regulated by APRA, the people with direct responsibility would usually include those who are 'responsible persons' for the purposes of APRA's 'fit and proper' standard.
 If you are a body corporate, the people you nominate do not need to be 'officers' of the body corporate as defined in s9.
 Similarly, the people you nominate as responsible managers do not have to be the same as your 'fit and proper people'.

-Note: Your 'fit and proper people' are the people who are required to be 'fit and proper persons' under s913BA: see the AFS Licensing Kit (RG 1, draft updated RG 2 and draft updated RG 3) for more information.
+Note: Your 'fit and proper people' are the people who are required to be 'fit and proper persons' under s913BA: see RG 1 and the AFS Licensing Kit for more information.

 Level of involvement for responsible managers generally